openhwgroup/cv32e41p/docs/source/pipeline.rst

 Multi- and Single-Cycle Instructions
 ------------------------------------

 :numref:`Cycle counts per instruction type` shows the cycle count per instruction type.
-Some instructions have a variable time, this is indicated as a range e.g. 1..32 means that the instruction takes a minimum of 1 cycle and a maximum of 32 cycles.
+Some instructions have a variable time, this is indicated as a range e.g. 3..35 means that the instruction takes a minimum of 3 cycles and a maximum of 35 cycles.
 The cycle counts assume zero stall on the instruction-side interface and zero stall on the data-side memory interface.

 .. table:: Cycle counts per instruction type